adrsub22/paratransit-client-demographic-analysis/README.md

 ## Sample outputs

-*Map screenshots from the published AGOL layers:*
+*Screenshots from the published layers and Charts:*

 <!-- Drop your images into the /images folder and reference them here -->